HR Analyst Visa Sponsorship Jobs in Florida

 Which visa types are most common for HR analyst roles in Florida?

 The H-1B is the most common visa category for HR analysts in Florida, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in human resources, business administration, or a related field.
 Candidates already holding L-1B status through an intracompany transfer may also move into HR analyst positions.
-Some employers consider the O-1 for candidates with demonstrable distinction in people analytics or workforce planning.
+Some employers consider the O-1 visa for candidates with demonstrable distinction in people analytics or workforce planning.

 Which cities in Florida have the most HR analyst sponsorship jobs?